Welcome to the Sacramento Music Archive! Here’s what we are about. Read this beforehand for best experience

 – Viewing the website on a desktop/laptop provides a WAY better experience for you- highly recommended.
 I mean, you could use a phone or tablet, but see below for some stuff you might miss:

 – The archive has 4 ways to search for content.
-I will outline each as they appear from top to bottom on the RH navigation pane of the website
+I will outline each as they appear from top to bottom on the right hand navigation pane of the website

 1. Search the archive: The search capability allows you to search by keyword throughout the titles and descriptions of the archive.
 This is my #1 way to find stuff myself.
 This searches title and description.